What is the purpose of taxes?

 What is the deadline for filling taxes?

-What is the outcome after I file on April 15?
+What is the outcome after I file my taxes?

 There are generally two outcomes.
 You will need to either pay taxes if you did not pay enough during the previous calendar year.
 Or, if you overpaid your tax burden, you will receive a tax refund.